by Brian Tomasik

 Thought communities are connected.
 Ideas like effective altruism that persuade people on one dimension -- say, the urgency of global poverty -- also tend to persuade people on other dimensions -- such as the importance of shaping the far future to avoid allowing vast amounts of suffering to occur.
 Slippery slopes are not really logical fallacies but are often genuine and important.
 Encouraging people to take the first step toward caring about animals by not eating cows and chickens might later lead them to see the awfulness of predation in the wild, and they might eventually also begin to take the possibility of insect suffering seriously.
 Just as no man is an island, no idea or movement is either.

 Suggesting that one charity is astronomically more important than another assumes a model in which cross-pollination effects are negligible.
 But as quantum computer scientists know, it's extremely hard to keep a state from entangling with its environment.
-Likewise with social networks: If you bring people in to cause W, some fraction will trickle from there to causes X, Y, and Z that are connected to W. Even if you think W is useless by itself, if 5% of the people you bring to cause W move to cause X, then adding new people to cause W should be at least 5% as good as adding them to cause X, other things being equal.
-Of course, people may flow the other way, from X back to W, and maybe promoting cause W too successfully would drag people away from X. Regardless, it's unlikely all these effects will exactly cancel, and in the end, working on cause W should be at least an appreciable fraction of 5% as important (in either a positive or negative way) as X itself, even ignoring any direct effects of W. (See also "Appendix: Concerns about distracting people.")
+Likewise with social networks: If you bring people in to cause W, some fraction will trickle from there to causes X, Y, and Z that are connected to W. Even if you think W is useless by itself, if 5% of the people you bring to cause W move to cause X, then adding new people to cause W should be about 5% as good as adding them to cause X. Of course, people may flow the other way, from X back to W, and maybe promoting cause W too successfully would drag people away from X. Regardless, it's unlikely all these effects will exactly cancel, and in the end, working on cause W should be at least an appreciable fraction of 5% as important (in either a positive or negative way) as X itself, even ignoring any direct effects of W. (See also "Appendix: Concerns about distracting people.")

 As an example, consider a high-school club devoted to international peace.
 You might say those students won't accomplish very much directly, and that's true.
 They won't produce research papers or host a peace-building conference.
 But they will inspire their members and possibly their fellow students to become more interested in the cause, and perhaps some of them will go on to pursue careers in this field, drawing some inspiration from that formative experience.
 Of course, some high-school clubs will have negative impacts in the same way, by drawing people's attention from more important to less important or actively harmful pursuits.
 But regardless of the sign, the magnitude of impact per dollar should not differ hundreds of times from that of, e.g., a professional institute for peace studies.